 Exercise physiology is the scientific study of the physiological mechanisms underlying human movement.
-In clinical settings, exercise physiologists or exercise specialists work with patients to improve and maintain their health.
+In clinical settings, exercise physiologists or exercise specialists work with patients to directly combat their disease using prescriptive exercise, and to improve and maintain their health.
 Many patients with chronic conditions such as cardiac disease, cancer, or metabolic diseases often work through rehabilitation with a certified exercise physiologist.

 Our Carroll University Rehabilitative Exercise (CURE) Program includes practical opportunities both on and off campus.
 During two semesters you’ll receive a diversified clinical experience conducting individualized exercise interventions on patients diagnosed with cancer and chronic disease, as well as the geriatric population, in our state-of-the-art College of Health Sciences Clinic.

 Carroll's program delivers the background knowledge and extensive hands-on experience you need to become an expert in clinical rehabilitation.
 Upon graduation, you'll be prepared for a variety of clinical and related specialty certifications, and/or doctoral level work in exercise physiology or other allied health disciplines.
 This means you’ll be career-ready for a variety of positions, including, but not limited to: